CommandDash/commanddash/README.md

 ### 📝 Add to Reference

 LLM's work great when provided with references along with the instructions.
 FlutterGPT users can now add any piece of code or customized descriptions as reference and they'll be passed to model for any command being used.

+For example, pass UserModel as a reference when generating code for AuthenticationRepository.

 **Practical usecases:**